ishiki-lab/ishiki-bootstrap/README.md

 * Plug the USB drive into the pi
 * Turn pi on
 * Wait
+* To Do - describe the provisioning process with Portainer
 * You might need to restart it the first time if it doesn't find the wifi